-UPDATE: Thank you for your interest in youth and development issues.
-We want to inform you that this blog will soon be archived and we are thrilled to announce that you can now find all the stories, blogs, multimedia and reports dedicated to youth on the new Youth page: worldbank.org/youth.
+NOTE: Thank you for your interest in youth and development issues.
+We want to inform you that this blog has been archived and we are thrilled to announce that you can now find all the stories, blogs, multimedia and reports dedicated to youth on the new Youth page: worldbank.org/youth.
 We are looking forward to your visit! – The World Bank Web Team.

 An IFOP Survey (fr) published in 2010 reveals that in France, 30% of young people aged 15 to 24 do volunteer work.
 This is a good average when compared to the rest of Europe.
 But why be satisfied with 30% when all young French people have the wherewithal to contribute to the cause of their choice?
 What good is it for youth to be full of energy and bursting with ideas if others cannot benefit from it?